When to use have been and has been?

 There has been (for singular or uncountable nouns) and there have been (for plural) are used when we want to confirm (in the affirmative), deny (in the negative) or check (in the interrogative) that something existed in the past and continued in the present.

-READ ALSO: How long should it take to boil water on a gas stove?
+READ ALSO: How long would it take to build Dyson sphere?

 Was and were singular or plural?